Fabjob Review – Details on Earning at Home Writing Guides

 What They Do

 Fabjob’s is a company that creates books which are used as guides to help people choose careers.
 Many of the people who buy the books are individuals who are getting ready to go to college and want to know what avenue of study they should pursue.
-The company has an outstanding reputation and has been listed by Writer’s Digest as the #1 place to get indie books published (they’re exclusively non-fiction)
+The company has an outstanding reputation and has been listed by Writer’s Digest as the #1 place to get indie books published (they’re exclusively non-fiction).
+(See my post, Online Writing Jobs for more great writing jobs like this one.)

 How they Pay